 If you need the funds from your current home to purchase a new one, Knock offers a convenient solution.
 Through a Knock Bridge Loan™ (formerly Knock Home Swap), you can access a portion of your home equity to put toward a down payment, renovations, or other expenses related to buying and selling a house.

-Homeowners and realtors report positive experiences with Knock, citing the company’s convenient process and excellent customer service.
+Homeowners and realtors report positive experiences with Knock, citing the convenient process and excellent customer service.
 They also say that Knock’s guaranteed backup offer gives them peace of mind in case their home doesn’t sell.

 But not all properties will qualify, and the backup offer tends to be well below the full market value.
-You’ll also have to pay program fees (a flat 2.25% based on the home sale price) and extra closing costs, which makes this a more expensive option than a traditional transaction.
+You’ll also have to pay program fees (a flat 2.25% based on the home sale price) and $1,850 in extra closing costs, which makes this a more expensive option than a traditional transaction.

 However, unlike some of the alternatives, Knock lets you choose your own agent — which can give you both savings and peace of mind while navigating a complicated trade-in process.
 Working with a brokerage that offers more competitive commission rates can go a long way toward offsetting the costs of this type of program.